DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 point in Alice Springs and the other 280 kilometers north at Barrow Creek.
 Now tourist destinations, the small stone buildings once housed the equipment and operators that connected Adelaide to Darwin and Great Britain.
-On one particular trip, we asked the bar tender at the Barrow Creek roadhouse how long he had been living there.
+On one particular trip, we asked the bar-tender at the Barrow Creek roadhouse how long he had been living there.
 He simply pointed to graffiti on the wall, where he, or someone before him, had scrawled the words ‘long enough’.